Also be sure to check out All Fluxx FAQ for more general questions. If you don’t see your question answered among these, please email us at:

 A: No. The Chainsaw is kept, but the Gasoline is discarded.
 (The Chainsaw runs out of gas, so you refill it from the Can of Gas, which is then empty.)

 Q: Are the effects of the Sonic Tranquilizer optional?

 A: Yes.
 The Sonic Tranquilizer is a device with an off switch, so if you don’t want to ignore your Zombies, you don’t have to.
 Any card that says “can” or “may” is optional, according to the choice of its owner.

-A: Alice remains Zombie Boss until Bob gets another Zombie or Alice loses one of hers.
-Yes, this does create a memory condition, but it’s easily overcome by placing the Zombie Boss rule card in front of the current Zombie Boss.
+This does create a little bit of a memory condition as to who is currently the Zombie Boss, but this is easily overcome by placing the Zombie Boss rule card in front of the current Boss.

 Q: What happens if Zombie Victory occurs when the Zombie Boss is unable to win due to possession of Larry?

 …Does everybody lose, or does the Zombie Boss text override Larry ?

 A: Zombie Boss is a Rule that allows you to win with Zombies; however, Larry says you can’t win even if the Rules or Goal would allow you to win with Zombies.
 Therefore, in this situation, even the Zombie Boss loses.
 You could consider Larry to be the winner.
 That jerk.

 Q: Can I use the Shotgun to kill someone else’s Zombie Quartet before I draw, so that I can draw it?

 Suppose my opponent has the Zombie Quartet, I have the Shotgun and a Single, Duo, and Trio Zombie, and the goal is “4,3,2,1.”
 I have not drawn yet.
 May I shoot the Zombie Quartet with the Shotgun before I draw, so that I can take it myself?